ubccr/ccrdocs/pages/hpc/login.md

 When you set up SSH, you will need to generate a new public/private SSH key pair enabling you to connect to CCR without supplying your username and password.
 When you connect via SSH, you authenticate using a private key file on your local machine, password authentication is not allowed.

-To set up SSH, you will need to:

-1. Generate a new private SSH key and add it to your SSH agent.
-2. Add the public SSH key to your CCR account using the IDM portal.
+To set up SSH, you will need to generate a new SSH key pair and upload the public key to your CCR account using the IDM portal.

 ### Generate new SSH key